Facelift Patients See Lasting Improvement

 Alabama Facelift at Hedden Plastic Surgery

-Board-Certified Plastic Surgeons William J. Hedden, M.D. and Christopher J. Schaffer, M.D. offer years of experience performing facelifts and other facial rejuvenation procedures.
+Board-Certified Plastic Surgeon William J. Hedden, M.D. offers years of experience performing facelifts and other facial rejuvenation procedures.
 These long-lasting procedures are frequently sought by people who have visible signs of aging on the face and neck.
 Call 205-980-1744 today to schedule your complimentary consultation for Facelift Cosmetic Surgery at Hedden Plastic Surgery’s accredited Outpatient Surgery Center in Birmingham, Alabama.

 Lasting improvements identified in key areas

 Lasting improvements were identified in key areas regarded as signs of facial aging, including lines running from nose-to-mouth and mouth-to-chin.
 These improvements showed little deterioration in the years since surgery, with the greatest loss of improvement appearing in the neck area.

 “This study provides strong evidence that facelift surgery can provide significant long-term aesthetic gains,” the researchers said.
 “Scoring suggested that 76% of patients will still look younger 5 1/2 years after a facelift than they did prior to the facelift.”

 The study is one of the first to use rigorous, standardized assessments to evaluate long-term followup results.